dg-pb/dg-pb.github.io/posts/pythons-try-finally.rst

 2. List of programming languages that deal with it were used as supporting evidence, while 3/4 of those languages left it to be handled by linters.
 3. Making code more clear and similar only applies given the ignorance about 2 simple rules of ``finally`` statement.

-There is no denial that there are valid reasons why this got so much attention.
+There is no denial that there are valid reasons why this got so much attention - people have been making mistake and this hasn't been addressed for a long time - thus, there is some damage.
 But I haven't yet seen any convincing evidence of why education and linter handling is insufficient.